jerelmiller/phoenix-pokedex/README.md

 # Pokedex

+GraphQL API to represent a pokedex.
+Written in Elixir and Phoenix using Absinthe.

 To start your Phoenix server:

   * Install dependencies with `mix deps.get`
   * Create and migrate your database with `mix ecto.create && mix ecto.migrate`
+  * Create pokemon data using `mix run priv/repo/seeds.exs`
   * Start Phoenix endpoint with `mix phx.server`

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.